Skip to main content

 Below the goal list, you'll see the Goal Gap Analysis — a summary that pulls everything together across all goals.
 More on that below.

-When you click Add Goal, you'll choose from four types:
+When you click Add Goal, you'll choose from five types:

 Retirement